forwardemail/forwardemail.net/app/views/faq/index.md

 ## How fast is this service

 Emails are delivered on average in under 5 seconds.
-We operate in real-time, unlike other providers which rely upon on delayed queues.
+We operate in real-time, unlike other providers which rely upon delayed queues.

 We do not write to disk or store logs – with the [exception of errors](#do-you-store-error-logs) and [outbound SMTP](#do-you-support-sending-email-with-smtp) (see our [Privacy Policy](/privacy)).